-For other sessions, journalists will need to obtain written approval from panel members using wording as in the “Permission to Record Session,” below.
+For other sessions, journalists will need to obtain written approval from panel members using wording in the “Permission to Record” language below, modified as appropriate.
 Obtaining permission on site is strongly discouraged, and we recommend journalists obtain permission prior to the meeting.
-Written permission, which could consist of copies of e-mails agreeing to recording, must be submitted to the AHA headquarters at email@example.com before the annual meeting.
+Written permission, which could consist of copies of e-mails agreeing to recording, must be submitted to the AHA headquarters at firstname.lastname@example.org before the annual meeting.
 The requesting journalist or organization bears responsibility to obtain recording approval and to provide confirmation in writing to the AHA headquarters.

 AHA staff cannot release room numbers, hotel information, and/or cell phone numbers for participants in the meeting or officers of the American Historical Association.
 Journalists should therefore leave ample time to contact participants before the meeting.